kartoflu/midnight-espresso/README.md

 You saw the previews, you know what's coming.
 To get the visual tweak as featured in title preview, the appropriate settings of these folowing plugins is necessary:
 ### BetterChatbox
 #### General
-- Use old gallery button: Enabled
+- Use old gallery button: Disabled
 - Use small gallery button: Enabled
 - Always show send button: Disabled
 - Avatar display mode: None